-Histology II - BMSCI518 - 1.5 credit hours: This course can be taken by a graduate student with approval of the chair of anatomy.
+Histology II - BMSCI518 - 1 credit hour: This course can be taken by a graduate student with approval of the chair of anatomy.

-Histology III - BMSCI519 - 1 credit hour: This course can be taken by a graduate student with approval of the chair of anatomy.
+Histology III - BMSCI519 - 1.25 credit hours: This course can be taken by a graduate student with approval of the chair of anatomy.